reinhart1010/nix/docs/en/common/jenv.md

 ---
 # jenv

-Command-line tool to manage the "JAVA_HOME" environment variable.
+Manage the "JAVA_HOME" environment variable.
 More information: <https://www.jenv.be/>.

 - Add a Java version to jEnv: